No Products in the Cart

 You should practice the same caution while cleaning memory foam pillows.

 Note: Never steam clean a memory foam mattress, latex mattress or any other mattress.
 Steaming the mattress increases chances of mildew and mold setting into the deeper layers of the mattress.

 Cleaning the mattress is a time-consuming affair, so it’s best to put up protective layers around your mattress that minimize the impact of accidents while you’re on the bed.

-This piece of bedding is perhaps the most important when it comes to keeping your mattress safe from everything that can go wrong.
+A Waterproof Mattress Protector is perhaps the most important when it comes to keeping your mattress safe from everything that can go wrong.